 The case note or book review will count towards the pass/fail grade for LAWS5181 Law Journals.
-These are also to be directed towards and submitted for publication in the AILJ.
+These are also to be directed towards and submitted for potential publication in the AILJ.
 The decision as to publication rests with the Editor in Chief and publication is not guaranteed.
-However, to improve the likelihood that the work will be published in the AILJ, student editors are encouraged to submit drafts of the notes or reviews to the Editor in Chief for comment and advice on how to improve the work.
+However, to improve the likelihood that the work will be published in the AILJ, student editors are encouraged to discuss drafts of the notes or reviews with the Editor in Chief who will provide comment and advice on how to improve the work.